gatsbyjs/gatsby/docs/docs/mdx/markdown-syntax.md

 ## Processing Markdown and MDX in Gatsby:

-- In order to process and use Markdown or MDX in Gatsby, you can use the [gatsby-source-filesystem](https://www.gatsbyjs.org/docs/sourcing-from-the-filesystem) plugin
+- In order to process and use Markdown or MDX in Gatsby, you can use the [gatsby-source-filesystem](/docs/sourcing-from-the-filesystem) plugin
-- You can check out the package [here](https://www.gatsbyjs.org/packages/gatsby-source-filesystem) for more information on how it works!
+- You can check out the package [README](/packages/gatsby-source-filesystem) for more information on how it works!

 ## Frontmatter

-- Metadata for your markdown
+- Metadata for your Markdown
 - Variables that can later be injected into your components
 - Must be:
   - At the top of the file